rvaiya/keyd/man.md

 Will cause the leftalt key to behave as alt in all instances except when alt+1 is pressed, in which case the key sequence `C-A-f1` will be emitted.

-By default each modifier is mapped to an eponymously named layer.
+By default each modifier key is mapped to an eponymously named modifier layer.

-Thus, the above config can be shortened to:
+Thus the above config can be shortened to:

 	[A]